Get an Appointment with a Lawyer Now

 Supervised Contact

-The Family Law Act 1975 emphasises the importance of a relationship between a parent and a child.
-It states all children have the right to regular contact with both parents and other significant people, as long as this contact is in the child’s best interests.
-Supervised contact allows one parent to spend time with a child safely when the other parent or a court has a concern the child may be at risk with them.
+The Family Law Act 1975 outlines that where appropriate and safe, a child should benefit from a close and nurturing relationship with their parents.
+Supervised contact allows one parent to spend time with a child safely when the other parent or a Court has a concern the child may be at risk with them.

 Supervised contact can result from: